 We have a diverse and attractive portfolio of games that have synergies with our renren.com user base.
 Our net revenues from online games accounted for 45.5%, 50.5% and 45.0% of our total net revenues in 2008, 2009 and 2010, respectively.
 As a result, we must continue to develop and source new online games that appeal to our game players.
 We develop and source new online games through our multi-channel strategy, including in-house development, licensing games from third parties and our Renren Open Platform program.
-Our ability to develop successful new online games in-house will largely depend on our ability to (i) anticipate and effectively respond to changing game player interests and preferences and technological advances in a timely manner, (ii) attract, retain and motivate talented online game, as well as a significant commitment of future resources to produce updates and expansion packs.
+Our ability to develop successful new online games in-house will largely depend on our ability to (i) anticipate and effectively respond to changing game player interests and preferences and technological advances in a timely manner, (ii) attract, retain and motivate talented online game development personnel and (iii) execute effectively our online game development plans.
+In-house development requires a substantial initial investment prior to the launch of a game, as well as a significant commitment of future resources to produce updates and expansion packs.